-Kuredu Island Resort & Spa is home to sea turtles and is a hotspot for sightings with over 180 green sea turtles around the island.
-The resort has a resident sea turtle biologist from the Olive Ridley Project to make sure that the sea turtle population is doing great.
+- Kuredu Island Resort & Spa: This resort is home to sea turtles and is a hotspot for sightings with over 180 green sea turtles around the island.
+Plus, they have a resident sea turtle biologist from the Olive Ridley Project to make sure that the sea turtle population is doing great!

 11. Ride a seaplane for the first time on your Maldives honeymoon

 Some resorts are reached faster via a seaplane, and here you hover over the many islands with a stunning bird’s eye view.
 We absolutely loved our first seaplane experience!
-You can also opt for SeaPlane excursions by Fly Me in South Ari Atoll for around 20 minutes.
-Savor this azure paradise from the skies!
+You can also opt for Trans Maldivian Airways to savor this azure paradise from the skies.